shbrainard/shbrainard.github.io/_teaching/2014-spring-teaching-1.md

 title: "Teaching experience 1"
 collection: teaching
 type: "Undergraduate course"
-permalink: /teaching/2014-spring-teaching-1
+permalink: /teaching/bcftools
 venue: "University 1, Department"
-date: 2014-01-01
+date: 2021-03-01
-location: "City, Country"
 ---

-This is a description of a teaching experience.
-You can use markdown like any other post.

-Heading 1
+I wrote a tutorial on how to use bcftools to filter VCF files prior to genetic mapping bcftools tutorial
 ======

 Heading 2